shakfu/midi-langs/docs/mhs-midi/api-reference.md

     chord (major g4)

     _ <- midiRecordStop
     _ <- midiRecordSave "melody.mid"     -- Standard MIDI file
+    _ <- midiRecordSaveHs "melody.hs"    -- Haskell source file

     midiClose
 ```

 The MIDI file can be opened in any DAW or MIDI player.
+The Haskell source file contains a `replay` function to reproduce the performance.

 #### Reading MIDI Files